galenscovell/Django-Microblogger/README.md

 ===================

 Blogging system built from the ground up with Django and PostgreSQL.
 Based on my previous Sinatra-Microblogger.
 I realized it could be done better and more fully with a more robust framework.
-Plus, Python <3
+(Bonus: Python <3)

 Planned Features:
 * User login/logout authentication, individual profiles